 Choose Your Path to Fluency

-Absorb Japan’s Language and Culture in Tokyo
+Immerse Yourself in Japan’s Language and Culture in Tokyo

 Multiple kanji readings, perplexing particles, three alphabets…yes, the Japanese language is a tricky one.
 The most effective way to cross the language divide is to pack your bags and head to Japan for full immersion; once there, regardless of your level of fluency, you are sure to be chin-deep in opportunities to practice speaking Japanese because most locals speak little English.
 Add to this, the culture of “saving face” where communication hiccups are met not with impatience but graciousness.
 Could you possibly find a more conducive place for language learning?